 Good morning!
-Today’s reading includes the story of Dinah, which is so very sad.
-Today we see some of the personality traits of the sons of Israel coming out, as they work to defend the honor of their sister and, truly, what is right in YHVH’s eyes — but they did it in their own power, rushing ahead of Him, not waiting to ask Him how to make things right.
+I was reading this morning in Genesis 33-34, and my reading included the story of Dinah, which is so very sad.
+We can see some of the personality traits of the sons of Israel coming out, as they work to defend the honor of their sister and, truly, what is right in YHVH’s eyes—but they did it in their own power, rushing ahead of Him, not waiting to ask Him how to make things right.

 “And the sons of Jacob came in from the field when they heard it; and the men were grieved and very angry, because he had done a disgraceful thing in Israel by lying with Jacob’s daughter, a thing which ought not to be done” (Genesis 34:7).